-The Isle of Man meets most of requirements regarding the availability and access to MAP under the Action 14 Minimum Standard.
+The Isle of Man in principle meets the requirements regarding the availability and access to MAP under the Action 14 Minimum Standard.
 It provides access to MAP in all eligible cases, although it has since 1 January 2016 not received any MAP request from taxpayers.
-The Isle of Man, however, does not have in place a documented bilateral consultation or notification process for those situations in which its competent authority considers the objection raised by taxpayers in a MAP request as not justified.
-It has published clear guidance on the availability of MAP and how it applies this procedure in practice.
+Furthermore, the Isle of Man has in place a documented bilateral consultation or notification process for those situations in which its competent authority considers the objection raised by taxpayers in a MAP request as not justified.
+Finally, the Isle of Man has clear and comprehensive guidance on the availability of MAP and how it applies this procedure in practice.

-Concerning the average time needed to close MAP cases, the MAP statistics for the Isle of Man for the period 2016-18 are as follows:
+Concerning the average time needed to close MAP cases, the MAP statistics for the Isle of Man for the period 2016-20 are as follows:

-2016-18 Opening inventory 1/1/2016 Cases started Cases closed End Inventory 31/12/2018 Average time to close cases (in months)
+2016-20 Opening inventory 1/1/2016 Cases started Cases closed End Inventory 31/12/2020 Average time to close cases (in months)

 Attribution/allocation cases 0 0 0 0 N/A

-Other cases 0 1 0 1 N/A
+Other cases 0 1 1 0 13.55

-Total 0 1 0 1 N/A
+Total 0 1 1 0 13.55